MarcinOrlowski/laravel-api-response-builder/README.md

  API consumer would see its' return code.
 This simplifies the code, and helps keep features separated but to make this work you must ensure no API return code overlaps, otherwise you cannot easily tell which one in your chain failed.
-For that reason ResponseBuilder supports code ranges, allowing you to configure `min_code` and `max_code` you want to be allowed, and no code outside this range would be allowed by ResponseBuilder.
+For that reason Response Builder supports code ranges, allowing you to configure `min_code` and `max_code` you want to be allowed, and no code outside this range would be allowed by Response Builder.

- NOTE: codes from `0` to `63` (inclusive) are reserved by ResponseBuilder and cannot be used by your codes.
+ NOTE: codes from `0` to `63` (inclusive) are reserved by Response Builder and cannot be used by your codes.

 ## Usage examples ##